The Fascinating History of Data Visualization: From Basic Maps to BI

 Scratching on rocks and drawings in the sand are more likely the first graphical illustrations.
 Experts believe the famous Lascaux cave paintings dating back to 40,000 years were guides to hunting and directions to the spirit world.
 These paintings were likely astronomical illustrations of the constellations.

 The early Babylonian world map dating back to 600 BC also shows that ancient civilizations initially drew on clay.
 Nevertheless, ancient civilizations such as Egyptians, Chinese, Greek, and others also developed maps to aid navigation.
+These early maps demonstrate how historical data visualization played a crucial role in organizing and communicating geographical knowledge.
 They were also used to devise plans for planting crops.

 The desire to effectively manage the army's movement and smoothly control trade made the Romans famous as mapmakers.
 Beginning in Britain to ending in India, it illustrates the road system of the empire.